-If your course starts on Monday, April 20, we ask that you e-mail the instructor of the course section that you plan on attending by Thursday, April 16.
+If your course starts on Monday, April 20, we ask that you e-mail the instructor of the course section that you plan to attend by Thursday, April 16.
 This way, we can provide you with the Moodle course password before the course begins.

 We can only guarantee you a spot in the course after you have registered for the course and we have admitted you to the course.
-Admissions to the courses are possible starting Friday, April 24.
+Official admissions to the courses are possible starting Friday, April 24.